alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 9

-Get the pod specification for an existing pod in JSON representation.
+Get the pod specification for an existing pod in JSON format.

 {{< detail-tag "Show Solution" >}}
 ```bash